prayerslayer/js.spec/README.md

     npm install js.spec

-This will install the current version.
-A preview of the next major is available as `js.spec@next`.
+This will install the current release candidate, as there is no 1.0 yet.

 # Implementation Status